 What Else Should You Be Doing Before It Hits?

-Obviously, everything we said before should only be done if you have enough time AND if everything we’re going to say below is taken care of.
+Obviously, everything we said before should only be done if you have enough time AND if everything below is taken care of.
 Only go to the store at the last minute before a crisis if:

 - your home is prepared for you to barricade yourself and family inside or getting your bug out vehicle ready,

-- making sure all your family members are safe and ready to bug in or out with you (if you have a family emergency plan that you can put into action, even better),
+- family members are ALL safe and ready to bug in or out with you (if you have a family emergency plan that you can put into action, even better),

-- making sure your communications methods are functional and that every family member knows how to use them,
+- communications methods are functional and that every family member knows how to use them,

-- carefully choosing the right bug out route, one that’s quick, safe, and ideally, takes you to your bug out location,
+- bug out route, one that’s quick, safe, and ideally, takes you to your bug out location, has been decided

-- getting your safe room ready as well as your emergency escape routes from your house (so you’ve got options in case of a home invasion),
+- safe room is ready as well as your emergency escape routes from your house (so you’ve got options in case of a home invasion),

-- (if applicable) hide your guns, food, water, and generators as they can’t be easily taken away from you,
+- guns, food, water, and generators are hidden so they can’t be easily taken away from you,

 - Spouse or family member has already or is collecting as much water as you can inside your bath tub, buckets, barrels, and every pot you’ve got.